 In the continuum of management best practices for equity partners, the strategic value of the qualified settlement fund (QSF) as a financial architectural tool supersedes the profit-sharing plan, fee sharing arrangements, marketing budget percentages, and even hiring processes and strategic alignment of values.
 The QSF is the emerging standard of care for trial lawyers, as it is the sole doctrine that a lawyer has at his or her disposal that offers complete control over the timing of revenue.
 It also uniquely sets the stage for the due diligence needs of a client’s successful transition from litigation to the rest of their financial lives – something that the top trial lawyers recognize as a testament of their reputation.

 The additional time a QSF creates allows for partnership discussions near year-end.
 It also allows trial lawyers to fully consider fee deferral – the most powerful wealth management tool in a trial lawyer’s arsenal.
-Fee deferral is a classic investment and smart tax planning strategy that allows attorneys to decide how and when they receive their fees.
+Fee deferral is a classic investment strategy that allows attorneys to decide how and when they receive their fees.
 Deferred fees are invested pretax, like an IRA or a 401K.
 And here’s the kicker: there are no contribution limits.
 Arrangements run the gamut and reflect an individual attorney’s needs and goals.
 They can be used to safeguard fees intended for reinvestment into the legal market (much like a 1031 exchange), as not every marketing opportunity jives with incoming fees and year-end.
 Deferrals can also cover retirement, partner buyouts, and other strategic forms of wealth accumulation.
 Many attorneys we’ve worked with defer fees in significant cases and plan for their kids’ or grandkids’ college years.
 The tax deferred growth, combined with the pretax nature and simplicity, makes it a good fit for law firms across the spectrum.

 “The smartest thing you can do is set in place a proactive tax management plan for both you and your clients,” said Ted Jenkin, CEO and co-founder of oXYGen Financial, Inc. “The QSF is a special structure that allows you a brilliant way to grow your dollars without being taxed along the way while also providing flexibility to manage your tax liability as you take constructive receipt of the income.”

-But there is that saying about the best laid plans.
+There is that saying about the best laid plans.
 That is why trial lawyers who are evaluating fee deferral programs should consider their rights to liquidation in case they need to access their money down the road.